pingcap/docs-cn/enable-tls-between-components.md

     cert-allowed-cn = ["PD-Server", "TiKV-Server", "TiFlash-Server"]
     ```

-### Reload certificates
+## Reload certificates

-To reload the certificates and the keys, TiDB, PD, TiKV, and all kinds of clients reread the current certificates and the key files each time a new connection is created.
-Currently, you cannot reload the CA certificate.
+- If your TiDB cluster is deployed in a local data center, to reload the certificates and keys, TiDB, PD, TiKV, and all kinds of clients reread the current certificates and key files each time a new connection is created, without restarting the TiDB cluster.

+- If your TiDB cluster is deployed on your own managed cloud, make sure that the issuance of TLS certificates is integrated with the certificate management service of the cloud provider.
+The TLS certificates of the TiDB, PD, TiKV, and TiCDC components can be automatically rotated without restarting the TiDB cluster.

+## Certificate validity

+You can customize the validity period of TLS certificates for each component in a TiDB cluster.
+For example, when using OpenSSL to issue and generate TLS certificates, you can set the validity period via the **days** parameter.
+For more information, see [Generate self-signed certificates](/generate-self-signed-certificates.md).

 ## See also